-As of December 31, 2024, the Company maintains low Debt to Cash Flow levels while efficiently utilizing cash flows from operations towards accretive capital endeavors in the field.
-The Company executed a reduced capital program in 2024 with the goal of reducing corporate debt while maintaining production levels year-over-year.
-Average production rates on new drills exceeded type curves, resulting in net debt at year-end coming in below guidance.
-This disciplined capital allocation has provided flexibility as the Company continues its development program into the 2025 year.
+As of March 31, 2025, the Company maintains low Debt to Cash Flow levels while efficiently utilizing cash flows from operations towards accretive capital endeavors in the field.
+The Company maintained a reduced capital program in Q1 2025, further reducing corporate debt while maintaining similar production levels to Q4 2024.
+This disciplined capital allocation has provided flexibility as the Company prepares for its development program later in the 2025 year.